vaginessa/blog/books/go-cookbook/rotate-log-files-daily.md

 Rotation is not limited to log files.
 I use it as part of poor-man's [web server analytics system](https://github.com/kjk/blog/blob/master/visitor_analytics.go).

-I log info about web requests to `dailyrotate.File` using my [siser](https://github.com/kjk/siser) simple serialization format.
+I log info about web requests to `dailyrotate.File` using my [siser](/article/vkeR/simple-serialization-for-logging-and-analytics-in-go.html) simple serialization format.

-When a file is rotated, I compress it, upload to backblaze for backup and delete local files older than 7 days to free up space.
+When a file is rotated, I compress it, upload to [backblaze](https://www.backblaze.com/b2/cloud-storage.html) for backup and delete local files older than 7 days to free up space.

-I also calculate basic statistics for the day and e-mail a summary to myself.
+I also calculate basic daily statistics and e-mail a summary to myself.

 I know, I could just use Google Analytics, and I do.
 My little system has advantages:
 * it tells me about missing pages (404).
-That alerts me if break something.
-Also people sometimes link incorrectly to my website and knowing what are bad links, I can add re-directs for them
+That alerts me if break something or if others link incorrectly to my website.
+Knowing bad links, I can add re-directs for them
-* it e-mails me daily the summary of most important information.
-I keep an eye on things with minimal effort.
+* by getting daily summaries via e-mail, I keep an eye on things with minimal effort